A New Lawsuit Claims The Disneyland Hotel Didn't Warn Guest About Bed Bugs

 The plaintiff included photos of her bites, the rash, and the bugs which were plucked off of her.
 For her suit, Eldridge hired a specialized law firm My Bedbug Lawyer, Inc.to handle the matter.
 She is seeking to cover her medical costs, lost wages, and pain and suffering in the matter.

-The Los Angeles Times says that Eldridge has filed her lawsuit in Los Angeles County Superior Court saying that what was supposed to be a fun family visit to the resort took a bad turn when they encountered a bed bug infestation at their hotel which they claim ruined their trip.
+The Los Angeles Times says that Eldridge has filed her lawsuit in Los Angeles County Superior Court saying that what was supposed to be a fun family visit to the resort took a bad turn when they encountered a bedbug infestation at their hotel which they claim ruined their trip.

 Disney Sued For Bed Bugs at Disneyland Hotel https://t.co/VRVSlNfTYD